jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

 ### 152B Offsetting child support payments
 (1) This section applies if 2 persons are each liable to pay in respect of the other an amount of child support under a formula assessment or a voluntary agreement (whether or not those amounts have become due and payable).
 (1A) The Commissioner may at any time offset one amount against the other if the Commissioner is satisfied that it would be just and equitable to do so.
-(2) However, the Commissioner cannot exercise this power in respect of any amount in respect of a period if during that period the other parent is expected to be a social security beneficiary (as defined in section 2(1)).
+(2) However, the Commissioner cannot exercise this power in respect of any amount in respect of a period if during that period the other parent is expected to be a UCB beneficiary).
 (3) Subsection (4) applies if—
   (a) the power to offset should not have been exercised because of subsection (2); and (b) the reversal of the offsetting results in a requirement to pay an additional amount of child support.